 R220 Supplement, References to Responsibilities

 Purpose: R220, Delegation of Responsibilities to the President and Board of Trustees, provides general guidelines to the Board, Presidents and institutional Boards of Trustees as to their respective responsibilities.
-This supplement to R220 assembles the specific references to responsibilities of the institutional Boards of Trustees found in the Utah Code, the Bylaws of the State Board of Regents, and in the Policies and Procedures of the Board other than R220.
+This supplement to R220 assembles the specific references to responsibilities of the institutional Boards of Trustees found in the Utah Code, the Bylaws of the Board of Higher Education, and in the Policies and Procedures of the Board other than R220.

 Utah Code Provisions: